 If you have a partner and you are not married but living in a de-facto relationship you will need to provide evidence of your commitments established in at least the 12 months before your invitation is received.

+Emphasis is placed on commitments established between you both which is generally demonstrated by sharing a common residence and evidencing a level of mutual support and co-operation in financial, social, and domestic matters.
 The amount of evidence you provide will be determined by your personal circumstances and will vary considerably depending on the duration of the relationship.
 Applicants who have only recently married will also be required to provide evidence of their relationship history.

 Each case is assessed individually and will have regard to when the conviction(s) were committed, the sentence imposed, the mitigating circumstances and the steps you have taken to rehabilitate yourself.